 The purpose of bail is to help ensure you will return to court.
 When you are arrested and booked for a crime, you can generally post bail based on the San Diego County bail schedule as soon as you are put behind bars.
 The bail schedule determines how much your bail will be based on the crime you have been charged with.

-While you should always speak to a Vista criminal attorney as soon as you have been charged with a crime, you may want to contact a relative or friend to help you secure bail.
+While you should always speak to criminal defense lawyers in Vista as soon as you have been charged with a crime, you may want to contact a relative or friend to help you secure bail.
 In many cases, that person will have to go through a bail bondsman who will post bail for you in exchange for a premium, which will legally be no higher than 10% of your total bail.
 For example, if your bail is $10,000, your bail bond may cost you a total of $1,000.
 If you post cash bail, the jail will usually require a bank check or money order posted during business hours, although for smaller amounts, they sometimes take personal checks.
 There is also a more complicated process where you can use real estate to secure bail.
 You need twice the amount of the bail in equity and have to obtain the court’s approval.
 No matter what method you use to secure bail, after it is posted, you should be released within the next few hours.

 After the trial is completed, the bail will be returned to the bond company if you used one.
 If you paid a cash bail, you will receive the full bail back if you are not convicted, but if you are, the money may be applied towards any restitution or fines you have been ordered to pay.

 If you still have any questions about bail or aren’t sure if it is worth acquiring a bail bond in your circumstances, please call Peter M. Liss, one of the top criminal defense lawyers in Vista, at (760) 643-4050.